-However, consider the length of cable running from the 7 pin plug to the 1st electric brake is 3 meters long and the length across the axle is 2.5mtr.
+However, consider the length of cable running from the 7-pin plug to the first electric brake is 3 metres long and the length across the axle is 2.5 metre.

-In total, the copper losses causing voltage drop is 5.5mtr.
+In total, the copper losses causing voltage drop is 5.5metre.

-If a cable were run down each chassis rail to the left and right magnet then the total copper losses would be calculated from 3 meters of cable and not 5.5 meters.
+If a cable were run down each chassis rail to the left and right magnet, then the total copper losses would be calculated from 3 metres of cable and not 5.5 metres.

-As a result of running a cable across the axle, the first magnet will lock during braking, In addition, the magnet across the axle will not lock.
+As a result of running a cable across the axle, the first magnet will lock during braking and the magnet across the axle will not lock.

 Clearly, the two magnets are receiving different voltages.